| The

 Assistant editors may help others sort through all the press

+releases and flag those that meet certain criteria.
 In broadcasting, some titles stay the same, but others change.

 Here are some generalized descriptions for individuals who work